se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 {{ booktitle | safe }}

-# VueJs
+# Vue.js

 **Authors: [Chelsey Ong](https://github.com/chelseyong), [Lu Lechuan](https://github.com/LuLechuan)** <br>
 Reviewers: [Gilbert Emerson](https://github.com/emer7), [Ong Shu Peng](https://github.com/ongspxm)

 <box type="info">
-This article assumes the reader has a basic knowledge of HTML and JavaScript.
+This chapter assumes that the reader has a basic knowledge of HTML and JavaScript.
 </box>

-## What is VueJs?
+## What is Vue.js?

-VueJs (also known as Vue) is an open-source [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
+>*Vue.js* (also known as Vue) is an open-source [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
 It is designed to improve code quality and maintainability.

 This is a simple example to show how easy it is to integrate VueJs into your web project:<br/><br/>
 The main HTML file: